hdShang/arxiv-daily/docs/cs-RO/2025-10-30/papers/251027048v1-spikeatac-a-multimodal-tactile-finger-with-taxelized-dynamic-sensing.md

 ---
 layout: default
-title: SpikeATac: A Multimodal Tactile Finger with Taxelized Dynamic Sensing for Dexterous Manipulation
+title: "SpikeATac: A Multimodal Tactile Finger with Taxelized Dynamic Sensing for Dexterous Manipulation"
 ---

 # SpikeATac: A Multimodal Tactile Finger with Taxelized Dynamic Sensing for Dexterous Manipulation